Iran unrest death toll grows as protests intensify | Law-Order

 Iranian authorities said three people including a member of the security forces had been killed on Tuesday during unrest sweeping the country, as anger at the death of a woman in the custody of the morality police fuelled protests for a fifth day.

 Official sources now say a total of seven people have been killed since protests erupted on Saturday over the death of Mahsa Amini, a 22-year-old from Iranian Kurdistan who died last week after being arrested in Tehran for "unsuitable attire".
-However, reports from Kurdish rights group Hengaw indicate a larger toll: it said three protesters were killed on Tuesday by security forces in or near Kurdish areas, where the unrest has been particularly intense and deadly.
+Reports from Kurdish rights group Hengaw said seven protesters had been killed by security forces, three of them on Tuesday, in or near Kurdish areas in the northwest of the country where unrest has been particularly intense and deadly.

-There was no official confirmation of those deaths.
 Officials have denied that security forces have killed protesters.
-Hengaw also said access to the internet had been cut in the Kurdistan province - a move that would hinder videos being shared from a region where the authorities have previously suppressed unrest by the Kurdish minority.
+Hengaw also said access to the internet had been cut in Kurdistan province - a move that would hinder videos being shared from a region where the authorities have previously suppressed unrest by the Kurdish minority.

-Her father said she had no health problems and that she suffered bruises to her legs in custody and holds the police responsible for her death.
+Her father said she had no health problems and that she suffered bruises to her legs in custody.
+He holds the police responsible for her death.
 The police have denied harming her.
 The U.N.
 Commissioner for Human Rights has called for an impartial investigation into her death and allegations of torture and ill-treatment.

 'DEATH TO THE DICTATOR' Videos shared on social media have also shown demonstrators damaging symbols of the Islamic Republic and confronting security forces.